Directed Polymers and Interfaces in Disordered Media: Field Theory for Interfaces in Random Media

-We consider a $d$-dimensional manifold with internal points $x \in \mathbb {R}^{d}$, embedded in an external $D$-dimensional space with position vector $\vec{r}(x) \in \mathbb {R}^{D}$.
+In this section, we study an interface.
+We consider a $d$-dimensional manifold with internal points, $x \in \mathbb {R}^{d}$, embedded in an external $D$-dimensional space with position vector $\vec{r}(x) \in \mathbb {R}^{D}$.
 We are considering a $d$-dimensional manifold in a $D=d+N$ dimensional space.
 For oriented manifolds, we can describe the system in terms of the set of transverse coordinates, where $N$ is the number of transverse dimensions.
 We are interested in the case $N=1$, so we have an interface in a quenched random potential and $D=d+1$.
 The Hamiltonian of the domain wall can be written as

-where $\sigma$ is the domain wall stiffness and $v(\varphi(x),x)$ is the quenched random potential of the model \cite{mezard-parisi1,mezard-parisi3}.
-Following Mezard and Parisi and also Cugliandolo et al \cite{mezard-parisi2,doussal}, let us introduce a $\frac{1}{2}\omega^{2}\varphi^{2}(x)$ contribution, which constrain the manifold to fluctuate in a restricted volume of the embedding space.
+where $\sigma$ is the domain wall stiffness and $v(\varphi(x),x)$ is the quenched random potential of the model~ \cite{mezard-parisi1,mezard-parisi3}.~ Following Mezard and Parisi and also Cugliandolo {et al.} \cite{mezard-parisi2,doussal}, let us introduce a $\frac{1}{2}\omega^{2}\varphi^{2}(x)$~ contribution,~ which constrain the manifold to fluctuate in a restricted volume of the embedding space.
 The regularized Hamiltonian becomes

 The partition function of the model is given by